uuid6/new-uuid-encoding-techniques-ietf-draft/draft-davis-uuidrev-alternate-uuid-encoding-methods.md

 # Alternate UUID Encoding Methods {#alt_encodings}

-{{RFC9562, Section 4}} details that at its core any given UUID is a 128 bit value which can be represented as Base02 (binary), base10 (integer), base16 (hex) and even a custom "hex-and-dash" string format which is Base16 (hex) with a few extra dash characters added to create a unique UUID string format that is instantly recognizable.
+{{RFC9562, Section 4}} details that at its core, any given UUID is a 128 bit value which can be represented as Base02 (binary), Base10 (decimal), base16 (hex) and even a custom "hex-and-dash" string format; which is Base16 (hex) with a few extra dash characters added to create a unique UUID string format that is instantly recognizable.
 Further, the section goes on to discuss other string formats that often use the Hex and Dash format or Integer format.

 While these are the "well known" UUID formats.
 The truth is that since UUID is a single 128 bit data value.
 It can be easily transposed and represented by many common BaseXX alphabets.

 The sheer number combinations of BaseXX Alphabets coupled with the various considerations found in {{best_practices}} make it impossible to cover every single BaseXX Alphabet combination in a single document.
 Instead this document will focus on the BaseXX Alphabets that see the most usage in real world implementations.

-UUID standard library implementors SHOULD consider adding support for at least one alternate encoding defined in this document and MAY provide support for more including those not listed in this document.
-Refer to the various considerations found in {{best_practices}} if creating or implementing a BaseXX Alphabet for UUID that is not covered already in the following sections.
+UUID standard library implementors SHOULD consider adding support for at least one alternate encoding defined in this document and MAY provide support for more; including those not listed in this document. if creating or implementing a BaseXX Alphabet for UUID that is not covered already in the following sections refer to the various considerations found in {{best_practices}}{: format="title"}.

 Note: All UUID examples in this document are alternate encodings of {{RFC9562, Section 4}}'s Example UUID starting from either Figure 2 (binary) or Figure 3 (integer).

 ## Base32 {#b32}

-Base32 alphabets generally use 5 bits per character to encode the original value and produce a 26 character output which may or may not have padding present for a 128 bit UUID.
+Base32 alphabets generally use 5 bits per character to encode the original value and produce a 26 character output which likely have padding present when encoding a 128 bit UUID.
 These Base32 Alphabets include, but are not limited to, the standards based Base32 from {{RFC4648, Section 6}}, Base32hex from {{RFC4648, Section 7}}, Douglas Crockford's Base32 {{DCB32}}, Z-Base-32 {{ZB32}}, and {{GEOHASH}}.

-Base32 alphabets tend to have the most variance between the characters used by the various alphabets since the implementors can be a bit more selective in what characters are present. {{best_practice_exclusions}}{: format="title"}, alphabet {{best_practice_sorting}}{: format="title"} are almost always present with little overlap between the various implementations.
+Base32 alphabets tend to feature the most variance between the characters used by the underlying alphabet since the implementors can be more selective with exactly what characters are present. {{best_practice_exclusions}}{: format="title"}, alphabet {{best_practice_sorting}}{: format="title"} are almost always present with little overlap between the various implementations.

-Base32 tends to be case insensitive since lowercase character a-z are often treated the same as uppercase A-Z and not required to fill out the underlying alphabet.
+Base32 tends to be case insensitive since lowercase character a-z are often treated the same as uppercase A-Z due to the fact that the distinct characters are not required to fill out the underlying alphabet.
 Finally, {{best_practice_special}}{: format="title"} are not usually used with Base32 encoding unless for {{best_practice_padding}}{: format="title"} or {{best_practice_checksums}}{: format="title"} features which can usually be omitted entirely.

+Base32 is a great choice for UUID implementations where it is available.
+Either Base32hex {{RFC4648}} or Douglas Crockford's Base32 {{DCB32}} are both recommended options for a 26 character UUID that provides a lot of great features for either machine or human interactions.
+An example of a UUID using Base32hex can be observed in {{sampleBase32HexUUID}} with a second example for Crockford's Base32 shown in {{sampleBase32Crockford}}.

+Z-Base-32 {{ZB32}}{: format="title"} makes to many changes to the underlying alphabet in order to accommodate a very custom use-case and cannot be recommended for use with UUID.
+Although {{GEOHASH}} is closer to Base32hex, featuring some specific characters excluded as also seen in Douglas Crockford's Base32 {{DCB32}}; the logic of removing trailing zero's is a something that no other BaseXX Alphabet does.
+Further it is possible that the {{best_practice_availability}}{: format="title"} may prove challenging for implementors trying to leverage GEOHASH Base32 in their applications.
+Finally, the regular Base32 from from {{RFC4648, Section 6}} is a fine choice but when compared to base32hex; the sorting benefits make it a superior alphabet.

 There are far too many other Base32 Alphabet variants to cover in this document.
 As such refer to {{best_practices}}{: format="title"} while selecting an alternate Base32 alphabet not listed in this section.

-Base32 is a great choice for implementations where it is available with either Base32hex {{RFC4648}} or Douglas Crockford's Base32 {{DCB32}} being the recommended option for a 26 character UUID that provides a lot of great features for machine or human interactions.

-Z-Base-32 {{ZB32}}{: format="title"} makes to many changes to the underlying alphabet order to accommodate a very custom use-case and cannot be recommended for use with UUID.
-Although {{GEOHASH}} is closer to Base32hex with some specific characters removed as seen in Douglas Crockford's Base32 {{DCB32}} the logic of removing trailing zero's is a something that no other library does.
-Further it is possible that the {{best_practice_availability}}{: format="title"} may prove challenging for implementors trying to leverage GEOHASH Base32 in their applications.
-Finally, the regular Base32 from from {{RFC4648, Section 6}} is a fine choice but when compared to base32hex the sorting benefits make it a superior alphabet.

 ~~~
 V0EKVBJTTG8T19R502GCI7JBUO